frictionlessdata/datapackage/content/docs/standard/table-schema.md

   key.
 The structure of the array is as per `primaryKey` above.
 - `reference` - `reference` `MUST` be a `object`.
 The `object`
   - `MUST` have a property `fields` which is an array of strings of the same length as the outer `fields`, describing the field (or fields) references on the destination resource.
 The structure of the array is as per `primaryKey` above.
-  - `MAY` have a property `resource` which is the name of the resource within the current data package, i.e. the data package within which this Table Schema is located.
-For referencing another data resource the `resource` property `MUST` be provided.
+  - `MAY` have a property `resource` which is the name of the resource within the current Data Package, i.e. the Data Package within which this Table Schema is located.
+For referencing another Data Resource the `resource` property `MUST` be provided.
 For self-referencing, i.e. references between fields in this Table Schema, the `resource` property `MUST` be omitted.

 Here's an example: